queryluke/masseffect-5e-data/data/class-features/melee-prowess.md

 ---
-id: melee_prowess
 name: Melee Prowess
+class: infiltrator
+level: 9
+subclass: shadow
 ---
-Starting at {{ level }} level, your skill with melee weapons becomes unmatched.
+Starting at 9th level, your skill with melee weapons becomes unmatched.
 You have +1 to melee weapon attack and damage rolls.